keithamus/jwerty/README-DETAILED.md

     'ctrl+shift+p/cmd+shift+P'

-If you wanted to only fire an event when the user has typed ctrl+shift+p followed by the P key, on it's own again, then you need to use the `,` key, like
+If you wanted to only fire an event when the user has typed ctrl+shift+p followed by the P key on it's own again, using a `,` to separate them, like
 so:

     'ctrl+shift+p, p'

 You could also mix sequences and optionals:

     'ctrl+shift+p/cmd+shift+p, p'